How do you go from being flat broke to achieving — if not wealth — a state of financial security, freedom, and comfort?

 Basically, I know so many people working through retirement because they didn’t save earlier in life.
-And I also know that only about 10 percent of my friends are actively saving for retirement.
+And I also know that only about 10% of my friends are actively saving for retirement.
 All of this DESPITE the fact that every dollar you save in your twenties will grow exponentially thanks to compounding interest.
 So I think you should start saving for retirement.
 Start small, but start now.

 Basically, we should ALWAYS be saving for retirement IN CONJUNCTION with all our other financial goals.

-To me, financial stability means:
+To me, financial security means: